mortendk/saga11/README.md

 https://app.netlify.com/sites/[SITE]/settings/identity#external-providers
 5 Add Git Gateway
 https://app.netlify.com/sites/[SITE]/settings/identity#git-gateway

+## content types

+#### Pages
+Pages can be used for single pages
+- Section page (list of post with a tag)
+- contact page
+- gallery page
+a page have a specfic url custom url site/foo-bar/

+#### Posts
+Post can be used to create collections of data ex blog post, products collections
+Post can be tagged and be collected in a section

 ## Post templates
 Heres the different templates that a post can select in netlifycms